NeurodataWithoutBorders/pynwb/docs/source/export.rst

 original file.

 To do so, first open the NWB file using :py:class:`~pynwb.NWBHDF5IO`.
-Then, read the NWB file into an :py:class:`~pynwb.file.NWBFile` object, modify the ``NWBFile`` object or its child objects, and export the modified ``NWBFile`` object to a new file path.
+Then, read the NWB file into an :py:class:`~pynwb.file.NWBFile` object, modify the :py:class:`~pynwb.file.NWBFile` object or its child objects, and export the modified :py:class:`~pynwb.file.NWBFile` object to a new file path.
 The modifications will appear in the exported file and not the original file.

 These modifications can consist of removals of containers, additions of containers, and changes to container attributes.
-If container attributes are changed, then :py:meth:`NWBFile.set_modified() <hdmf.container.AbstractContainer.set_modified>` must be called on the ``NWBFile`` before exporting.
+If container attributes are changed, then :py:meth:`NWBFile.set_modified() <hdmf.container.AbstractContainer.set_modified>` must be called on the :py:class:`~pynwb.file.NWBFile` before exporting.

 .. code-block:: python